mixonic/rfcs/text/0000-module-unification-namespaces.md

 to a lookup but also a key to manage that cache.

-Instead we will use the `expandLocalLookup` API and extend it to include a third argument for the explicit namespace.
+Instead we will use the `expandLocalLookup` API and extend it to include a third argument for the explicit package.
 The arguments to `exapandLocalLookup` will
 be:

 * `specifier` - the Ember specifier for this lookup (similar to a partial